One week Tanzania | Taste of Tanzania self drive itinerary

 The Ngorongoro Crater is a Unesco World Heritage Site.
 The crater is the world's largest intact caldera and is the only place in the world where you have a very high chance of seeing the 'Big 5' in one day.
-In half a day, you are able to cover most of the game-viewing tracks.
-Consult our Ngorongoro Travel Guide for more practical information.
+In half a day, you can cover most of the game-viewing tracks.
+Check our Ngorongoro Destination Guide for more travel tips.

-Don't plan a safari and/ or long travel day on the same day you need to catch an ( international) evening flight.
+Note: Don't plan a safari and/ or long travel day on the same day you must catch an (international) evening flight.

 Travel time and road conditions

-At times, people request to rent a car for visiting the Serengeti only.
-Note the minimum amount of time needed to visit the Serengeti and make the long journey to and from worthwhile is 5 car rental days.
+Sometimes, people request to rent a car to visit the Serengeti only.
+Note the minimum amount of time needed to visit the Serengeti and make the long journey back and forth from Arusha worthwhile is 5 car rental days.

 The main road from Arusha to the entrance gates of Tarangire and the Ngorongoro Conservation Area is smooth tarmac.
 The game-viewing tracks within Tarangire and Ngorongoro Crater are well-marked, non-technical, and provide a gentle introduction to self-driving in Tanzania.

 The gravel road from Naabi Hill gate to Serengeti is a challenging road.
 It has a rocky surface and washboard ribbons.
 Drive at a limited speed.

 Check our Driving in Tanzania blog for more tips and advice.

 The Taste of Tanzania is possible to travel year-round.

 Create & Book your self-drive adventure in Tanzania